g-h-c/pct/README.md

 #endif
 ```

+extractheaders can read Visual Studio project files with the options --sln and --vcxproj.
+E.g.

+--sln c:\\path\\to\\mysolution.sln --sysinclude "C:\\Program Files (x86)\\Microsoft Visual Studio 12.0\\VC\\include" --configuration "Debug|x64"

+This command line will parse all the .vcxproj in mysolution.sln, and will generate the precompiled headers according to the macros and include paths specified in the configuration Debug|x64

-extractheaders can be easily integrated with qmake.
+extractheaders can also be easily integrated with qmake.
 Imagine the previous example was built with this .pro file:

 ```cpp
 HEADERS += myinclude.h